NVIDIA/nv-wavenet/README.md

 # Introduction

-nv-wavenet is a prototype CUDA implementation of autoregressive WaveNet inference, as presented by [Deep Voice](https://arxiv.org/abs/1702.07825).
-It only implements the autoregressive portion of the network; conditioning vectors must be provided externally.
+nv-wavenet is a prototype CUDA implementation of autoregressive [WaveNet](https://arxiv.org/abs/1609.03499) inference.
+In particular, it implements the WaveNet variant described by [Deep Voice](https://arxiv.org/abs/1702.07825).
+The prototype only implements the autoregressive portion of the network; conditioning vectors must be provided externally.

 Channel counts are provided as template parameters.
 The following channel counts have been tested and are expected to function correctly: